RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • Learning Rate: 0.001 with Adam Optimizer

-• with Gradient Clipping & Early Stopping
+• Gradient Clipping & Early Stopping

 • BatchNormalization() and L2 Regularizers were noted to reduce accuracy for this dataset:

 ![60% ACCURACY](https://github.com/user-attachments/assets/28884b71-9270-4074-9239-d2e2a8713abf)

+DNN Paramters currently undergoing Optuna Trials for hyperparameter optimization (Getting all the above parameters callibrated to output the model with the highest accuracy)

 ________________________________________________________________________________________________________________